 Let There Be Light

-The red maples are hogging all of the light in the oak woods, and unchecked, can take over this area to the detriment of other plants.
+The red maples are hogging all of the light in the oak woods and, unchecked, can take over this area to the detriment of other plants.
 We’ve been slowly opening up the canopy of the oak peninsula to bring light to understory wildflowers, sedges, blueberry bushes, and oak seedlings.
 We’ve seen a great response by this vegetation from previous workdays.
 Join us as we push the fast-growing maples back into the wetland to continue restoring this plant community.

 Wednesday Workday Warriors

-Contact us at ConserveLand@SWMLC.org if you'd like to be added to their email notification list.
+Until then, contact us at ConserveLand@SWMLC.org if you'd like to be added to their email notification list.